AlvaroMenduina/E2E/README.md

 *Why is this needed?* An E2E model file represents a single instance of HARMONI for a specific choice of system parameters.
 But HARMONI is a workhorse instrument designed to work over a wide parameters space and has:

-* **Spaxel Scales**: 4 indepedent choices of 4x4, 10x10, 20x20, 60x30 [milliarcseconds].
+* **Spaxel Scales**: 4 independent choices of 4x4, 10x10, 20x20, 60x30 [milliarcseconds].
 * **Spectral Bands**: 11 different gratings covering multiple bands VIS, IZJ, IZ, Z_HIGH, J, H, K, HK, H_HIGH, K_LONG, K_SHORT.
 * **Integral Field Unit Channel**: 4 pairs of independent IFU channels AB, CD, EF, GH, each leading to a different spectrograph + detector.
 * **Adaptive Optics modes**: 4 choices of Adapative Optics NOAO, SCAO, LTAO, HCAO (High Contrast).

 This means that just for the nominal design, we can create 704 separate E2E files.
 Consequently, we need a toolbox capable of running a set of performance analyses across many files.
 Moreover, if we look at Monte Carlo analyses, where each subsystem provides not just its nominal file, but around a hundred random instances, the possibilities are almost endless.

-Analysis implemented so far include:
+## A tour of E2E

+We have implemented a range of custom performance analyses that combine Zemax operands and Python algorithms to calculate the metrics we need to demonstrate that HARMONI fulfils the requirements:

 * **Raytracing** (general): to validate the field definitions along the optical path across all spaxel scales
 * **RMS Wavefront Error**: can be calculated at any arbitrary surface with custom sampling